slurmulon/bach/docs/guide.md

 Sets allow you to do this because they are a collection that's agnostic to order.

 With a set all you're saying is "group these elements together".
-Unlike with lists, duration is not a concern.
+Unlike lists, sets are not concerned with durations and have no influence on rhythm.

 Sets are defined the same way as lists with one key difference: they use curly braces (`{` and `}`) instead of brackets.